KSPModdingLibs/KSPBuildTools/README.md

 Environment:

-* `SOLUTION_FILE_PATH`
 * `KSP_ROOT`

+  The path to use as the root of a KSP install.
+Dependencies will be downloaded here and the `ksp-zip-url` libraries will be extracted here.
+This is generally set by the `build` or `assemble-release` workflows.

 Inputs:

 * `build-configuration`

   The project configuration to build.
-Usually "Release"
+Defaults to `Release`.

+* `solution-file-path`

+  The path to the solution file to build.
+Defaults to empty, which will invoke `msbuild` on the root directory of the repo and builds any `*.sln` file it finds there.

 * `ksp-zip-url`

   A url for a zip file that contains the assemblies from the game to link against.
 This should either be stripped so that it only contains public interfaces, or encrypted so that the libraries are not being redistributed unprotected.

-TODO: provide a common stripped zip file
+  Defaults to `https://github.com/KSPModdingLibs/KSPLibs/raw/main/KSP-1.12.5.zip` which contains stripped versions of the libraries and should be suitable for most users.

 * `ksp-zip-password`